 Are at least 80% of the trauma cases entered into the trauma registry within 60 days of discharge?
 (CD 156) (Yes/No)

-Has the registrar attended or previously attended two courses within 12 months of being hired?
+Have all registrars attended the two required courses within 12 months of being hired?
 (CD 15–7) (Yes/No)

 a.
-If ‘Yes’, please check all that apply.
+If ‘Yes’, please select all that apply.

-The American Trauma Society’s Trauma Registrar Course or
+The American Trauma Society’s Trauma Registrar Course (Yes/No)

-(Other) equivalent provided by a regional/state trauma program

-The Association of the Advancement of Automotive Medicine’s Injury Scaling Course
+The Association of the Advancement of Automotive Medicine’s Injury Scaling Course (Yes/No)

 b.If 'other, please briefly describe: